Buying a Property

 Before You Look For A Property:

-First things to consider when thinking of purchasing a home is how much you can afford.
-Why not try our mortgage calculator to give you an idea?
+The first thing to consider when thinking of purchasing a home is how much you can afford to borrow.
+Why not try our mortgage payments calculator to give you an idea?

 It is wise to check how much you can borrow before going out to look for properties.
 This saves any disappointment of finding the house you want and it being outside your budget.

 There are many mortgage lenders active in the market and each one will assess the amount you can borrow differently.

 Personal borrowers tend to fall into two categories, in terms of mortgage lending.
 These are: